-When an external clock is available, a frequency of 10 MHz to 16 MHz is recommended for optimum performance.
-The duty cycle of the clock signal is uncritical, as long as minimum high or low input time for the pin is satisfied (refer to electrical characteristics).
-Up to 18 MHz can be used, when the clock duty cycle is 50%.
+When an external clock is available, any frequency of 8 to 13.4MHz (max.
+16MHz) can be used to clock the TMC2209.
+The duty cycle of the clock signal has to be near 50%, especially for high frequencies.
+Ensure minimum high or low input time for the pin (refer to electrical characteristics).
 Make sure, that the clock source supplies clean CMOS output logic levels and steep slopes when using a high clock frequency.
 The external clock input is enabled with the first positive polarity seen on the CLK input.
 Modifying the clock frequency is an easy way to adapt the StealthChop chopper frequency or to synchronize multiple drivers.
 Working with a very low clock frequency down to 4 MHz can help reducing power consumption and electromagnetic emissions, but it will sacrifice some performance.